 Jessica: In product research tip number two, Melvin explains how to find trustworthy AliExpress dropshipping suppliers.

 Melvin: I think, to be honest, even up to this point in time, I think looking for these reliable suppliers is a big challenge for I think any dropshipper in the world.
 They are not too sure about which supplier is actually reliable or honest or even not honest as well.
-So I think one way we… One of the metrics I’ll look at this really to go on AliExpress and look up, let’s say, unicorn slippers.
-And then I’ll sort most of them by orders, and just looking at the number of reviews, the number of orders that these suppliers are getting and all the badges that they earn from AliExpress.
+One of the metrics I’ll look at is on AliExpress.
+Look up, let’s say, unicorn slippers.
+And then I’ll sort most of them by orders, and just looking at the number of reviews, the number of orders that these suppliers are getting and all the badges that they earn.
 That actually gives you an indication.

 But at the same time, we actually split our orders across different suppliers as well at the same time, to actually find out who has the best quality of products, who has the most reliable fulfillment processes, or who has the best shipping processes around it as well, so that tells us which suppliers to work on two weeks down the road as well.